r-devel/r-dev-env/docs/tutorials/multi_r_compilation.md

 - to work on independent changes, so that each patch only contains the changes for one bug fix or new feature.

 You can build multiple R versions in the same Codespaces environment.
 To do so, follow these steps:

+#### 1. Choose a name for the R version
-- rst choose a name for the R version.
+-   First choose a name for the R version.
 This will be used to identify the version and to name the build/source directory.
 By default, we use the name `r-devel` and the environment variables `BUILDDIR` and `TOP_SRCDIR` are set to match.

-    version of R that you never modify.
+    For illustration, we will use `r-devel-raw`, which you might use to name a version of R that you never modify.

 #### 2. Set Environment variables

-- u can set the `BUILDDIR` and `TOP_SRCDIR` environment variables to match your chosen name using the `set_build_r` function:
+-   You can set the `BUILDDIR` and `TOP_SRCDIR` environment variables to match your chosen name using the `set_build_r` function:
+    -   Open a terminal in the codespace.

     - Run the `set_build_r` function with your chosen name as the argument, e.g.

         ```bash
         set_build_r r-devel-raw